The Dreaded Open Mic

 Every musician has been there.
 The sweaty, scared, beginning to a performer.
 The pure fear of judgement, in the least judgmental room.
 The self deprecating humor, as you explain what you’re about to do.… Welcome to the open mic scene.

 Open mics are the perfect place for a starting performer, a safe space to relay new musical ideas.
 Here’s why, in my opinion, it’s the perfect place to start a career in music.
-Let’s take you through my first open mic experience.

 “If it scares you it might be a good thing to try” - Seth Godin

 I was pleasantly surprised when I was welcomed at this open mic, and it became the catalyst to my success as a musician.
-Over the next 3 years I would go from playing an open mic night at a fudge factory, to playing a debut at a huge venue in my state, collaborating with 10 different artists, playing hundreds of gigs, traveling for gigs, releasing 7 singles and an album.
+Over the next 2 years I would go from playing an open mic night at a fudge factory, to playing a debut at a huge venue in my state, collaborating with 10 different artists, playing hundreds of gigs, traveling the country for gigs, releasing 7 singles and an album.

-“An open mic is a safe creative space and a catalyst for musical success.” - Google
+“An open mic is a safe creative space and a catalyst for musical success.- Google

 Todays Message: